jsech3/Udacity-AI-ProgrammingPython/Project 1: Pre-Trained Image Classifier for Dog Breeds/README.md

 **Jack Sechler**
 [GitHub Repository](https://github.com/jsech3/Udacity-AI-ProgrammingPython)

-## 📝 Notes

-- All code and outputs are located in the `data/` folder
-- This README lives in the Project 1: Pre-Trained Image Classifier for Dog Breeds folder (same level as `data/`)

 ## 📄 License

 This project is part of the Udacity AI Programming with Python Nanodegree program.